RalfJung/dyn-nsupdate/README.rst

 configurable, then a user could call the script with her own configuration file, gaining access to all domains BIND lets you configure.
 If you want to put the files in another directory, change the configuration file name accordingly.
-Make sure the file (nor any of the directories it is in) can *not be written by non-root*.
+Make sure the file (and all of the directories it is in) can *not be written by non-root*.
 The setuid wrapper trusts that file.
 You can now install it and the sample configuration file, and set their permissions::